apena141/MineSweeper/README.md

 # Project 3 - *MineSweeper*

+**MineSweeper** is a class assignment that requires to use Visual Studio 2019 as the IDE and C# programming language.
+The appropriate VS19 project type for this is assignment is "Windows Forms App (.NET Framework)/C#".

 **MineSweeper** is a single-player puzzle video game.
 The objective of the game is to clear a rectangular board containing hidden "mines" or bombs without detonating any of them, with help from clues about the number of neighboring mines in each field.